NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

-This is an important question and what it means is when a judge looks at the federal sentencing guidelines in determining what they are going to sentence a criminal defendant to, do they have to go along with precisely what the guidelines say, or can they go outside the guidelines?
+This is an important question.
+What it means is that when a judge looks at the federal sentencing guidelines in determining what they are going to sentence a criminal defendant to, do they have to follow precisely what the guidelines say, or can they go outside the guidelines?

-The federal sentencing guidelines are basic rules federal judges have to consider when sentencing a defendant convicted of a federal crime.
+The federal sentencing guidelines are basic rules that federal judges must consider when sentencing a defendant convicted of a federal crime.

 These guidelines are primarily designed to provide federal judges with fair and consistent sentencing ranges to consider when imposing a sentence.
 They are based on the crime's severity and the defendant's criminal history.